severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 1/Act 1, Scene 2.md

 ==39==Else he had been damn’d for cozening the devil.

 **POINS.**
-==40==But, my lads, my lads, tomorrow morning by four a’ clock early, at Gadshill, there are pilgrims going to Canterbury with rich offerings, and traders riding to London with fat purses.
+==40==But, my lads, my lads, tomorrow morning by four o’clock early, at Gadshill, there are pilgrims going to Canterbury with rich offerings, and traders riding to London with fat purses.
 I have vizards for you all; you have horses for yourselves.
 Gadshill lies tonight in Rochester.
 I have bespoke supper tomorrow night in Eastcheap.
 We may do it as secure as sleep.
 If you will go, I will stuff your purses full of crowns; if you will not, tarry at home and be hang’d.

 **FAL.**
 ==41==Hear ye, Yedward, if I tarry at home and go not, I’ll hang you for going.